 Table 1 presents the types of co-creation/co-production found.
 We distinguish three types which differ in their degree of citizen involvement.
 Type 1 involves the citizen as co-implementer of public services.
 For instance, Benari (1990) described the participation of citizens in garbage disposal services.
 In order to effectively manage garbage disposal, the assistance of citizens is required to separate types of garbage.
 Hence, citizens only perform some implementation tasks.
 The second type defines the citizen as co-designer.
-Very often the initiative lies within the public organization, but citizens decide how the service delivery is being designed.
-For instance, Wipf et al. (2009) described how citizens participated in the design and maintenance of outdoor recreation, after being invited by local government.
-The third type represents the citizen as an initiator and the government as an actor that follows.
-For instance, Rossi (2004) described an initiative of citizens themselves restoring monuments, when the historical centre of Naples was reopened for the public.
+Very often, the initiative lies within the public organization, but citizens decide how the service delivery is being designed.
+For instance, Wipf, Ohl, and Groeneveld (2009) described how citizens participated in the design and maintenance of outdoor

-Table 1: Types of co-creation/co-production
+Table 1: Types of co-creation/co-production --- --